DmytroLitvinov/awesome-flake8-extensions/README.md

 ## Bugs

-Extensions for finding possible bugs.
+Extensions for finding possible bugs

 - [flake8-2020](https://github.com/asottile/flake8-2020) - Plugin which checks for misuse of `sys.version` or `sys.version_info`.
 - [flake8-alfred](https://github.com/datatheorem/flake8-alfred) - Alfred is a flake8 plugin to warn on unsafe/obsolete symbols.